-There is nothing to prevent you from defining implausible combinations of locale names for different aspects of a locale.
+Nothing prevents you from defining implausible combinations of locale names for different aspects of a locale.
 For example, you could set the LANG environment variable to a French locale and the LC CTYPE variable to a Norwegian locale.
 The results would probably be undesirable; for example, French message translations would likely contain characters not specified in the Norwegian locale.
 If you define locale variables in addition to LANG, you are responsible for ensuring a valid combination of locale settings.